Impact

 Risk and Exploitability

-The CVSS score of 10 indicates a critical weakness.
-Although EPSS data is not available and the issue is not listed in the CISA KEV catalog, the nature of the flaw suggests that an attacker who can conduct precise timing measurements of the comparison routine could recover private keys.
-The attack vector is likely a side‑channel attack that requires the attacker to trigger or observe FrodoKEM comparisons, which may be feasible in environments where the application is exposed to an active network or on a shared hosting/platform that permits timing analysis.
+The CVSS score of 8.9 denotes a high severity weakness.
+The EPSS score of less than 1% indicates a low probability of exploitation at the time of this analysis, and the issue is not listed in the CISA KEV catalog.
+The nature of the flaw suggests that an attacker who can conduct precise timing measurements of cryptographic operations in FrodoEngine.Java could recover private keys.
+The likely attack vector is a side‑channel attack that requires the attacker to trigger or observe FrodoEngine.Java operations, which may be feasible in environments where the application is exposed to an active network or on shared hosting platforms that permit timing analysis.

 OpenCVE Enrichment